kvarak/dnd/docs/_Classes/bard.md

 You can use a musical instrument as a spellcasting focus for your bard spells.

 ### Infernal Musician
 You have gained strange and sinister skills at the Crossroads.
-When you join this College at 1st level, you gain proficiency with performing on all musical instruments.
-When you make an ability check relating to musical instruments, you always have advantage.
+When you join this College at 1st level, you gain the skill to play any musical instrument.

-You learn to speak Infernal, the language of Devils, and whenever you make a Charisma check that incorporates Infernal speech or lyrics you gain a bonus to your roll equal to your bardic inspiration die.
+You learn to speak Infernal, the language of Devils, as if you had spent 2 skill points on the Language skill.

 ### Infernal Duelist
-At 3rd level, whenever you make a contested ability check against another creature, you can really get into your opponent’s head to psych them and goad them into mistakes.
+Whenever you make a contested ability check against another creature, you can really get into your opponent’s head to psych them and goad them into mistakes.
 You can roll a Bardic Inspiration die and reduce the result from your opponent’s roll, without expending any uses of that feature.

 In addition, you can use this ability even when not in a contest, but used this way, the die is spent.

 ### Eldritch Invocation
-At 6th level, your fiendish patron grants you a magical boon.
+Your fiendish patron grants you a magical boon.
 You can choose one Eldritch Invocation from the warlock class that does not have prerequisites.

 At 14th level, you gain an additional invocation, provided you qualify for its prerequisites (you can treat bard levels as if they were warlock levels in this instance).

 ### Hellish Recovery
-At 14th level, you can draw additional power from your fiendish ally.
+You can draw additional power from your fiendish ally.
 After a short rest when you have spent spent spell slots, you can either gain one ***spell point***, or regain one spell slot by spending a number of ***spell points*** equal to twice the spell slot level.

 <!--
 You can use your action to recover an expended spell slot of 5th level or lower.
 Once you use this ability, you can’t use it again until you finish a short or long rest.-->